 This select musical group features our fourth and fifth grade singers.
 The Boppin’ Bobcats perform at community and district wide ceremonies as well as school-based concerts.
 Students practice after school at least twice a week and more as concert appearances deem necessary.

 Student leaders are actively involved in school and community activities.
-"Bobcat Buddies" is a program involving fifth graders who are paired with first graders for reading practice.
 Student Council also participates in many projects such as collecting books for homeless shelters, and many other service projects.
 Student council members are also responsible for collecting and sorting cans for the annual district canned food drive during the Thanksgiving Holiday.

-Students, along with the help of Janie Lampi, media specialist, and Gail Herrington, reading specialist, produce a daily news broadcast.
+Students, along with the help of Kristi Johnson, enrichment specialist, Sharon Whitaker, PE teacher and Kara Minton, art teacher, produce a daily news broadcast.
 Students tune into the school television station every morning for the lunch menu and other important information.
 The school broadcast system was purchased with school bond dollars.

 Parents are very supportive at Boevers and involved at Boevers through an active Parent-Teacher Association and volunteer program.
 Parents and staff embrace the philosophy that children's education is a joint venture and a shared responsibility.

 Boevers participates in the Tulsa Area Community Schools Initiative (TACSI).
 The community school’s philosophy supports school personnel, parents, neighbors and community partners working together so our children can participate in a strong instructional program by living and learning in safe and supportive environments.